brunch/brunch.github.io/source/app/assets/_docs/using-plugins.md

 Sometimes you will want to transform a different kind of file, one that doesn't fit into the Brunch's general JS/CSS/template flow.
 One example of that would be compiling Jade into HTML.
-Starting Brunch 2.8, this is made available for plugins to implement.
+Starting with Brunch 2.8, this is made available for plugins to implement.

 ## Tips